-A velocity report provides the quantity, the date of purchase, and other valuable information about each item received.
+A velocity report provides the quantity, the date of purchase, and other valuable Institute of Child Nutrition information about each item received.
 The report can serve as a tool for the SFA staff when forecasting the needs of the district and documents bid integrity.
 Upon request, the distributor can generate a velocity report for products purchased during a specific time period.
 Many distributors have online ordering systems that allow the SFA to produce a velocity report at any time.